riverdaleGithub/intro_python_23/project2/readme.md

    print("wrong")
 </code></pre>

-We used the “or” statements to allow for as many possible correct solutions as possible.
+We used the “or” & "and" statements to allow for as many possible correct solutions as possible.
 In the example above either New York City or NYC would work as correct answers.
 All other answers would be incorrect and fall into the else clause. 🤔

 <pre><code>
-city = input("What city is Riverdale located in?") if city == "New York City" or city == "NYC" or city == "Bronx": print("correct")
+city = input("What city is Riverdale located in?") name = input("What is your name?") if city == "New York City" or city == "NYC" or city == "Bronx": print("correct") elif city == "NYC" and name == "Lila": print("You must be cool")
 else:
    print("wrong")

 </code></pre>

 </details>